pratibhasingh47/Bash_script_learning/README.md

-# Bash-Craft 🚀
-Bash Scripts Basics.
+# Bash-Script / Shell-Script 🚀💻

-This repository contains some scripts to automate some terminal commands.
+### This is my Bash Scripts Basics learning path.
+This repository contains some scripts to automate the terminal commands.